After the Spanish Grand Prix, drivers and teams will be taking a week off ahead of the Monaco Grand Prix. GPblog's...

-The Monaco Grand Prix was first held in 1929 and with the Indy 500 and Le Mans makes up the Triple Crown.
+The Monaco Grand Prix was first held in 1929.
+With the Indy 500 and Le Mans, it makes up the Triple Crown.
 Ayrton Senna has won the race more times than any other driver with six wins five of which were won consecutively from 1989-1993.
-The race has been a constant part of Formula 1 since 1955 and has always been an exciting part of the season each year.

 Due to the nature of the circuit top speed is not important and this means that some surprising drivers can end up winning the race and that midfield teams can end up doing well.

-Last year Daniel Ricciardo won the race despite having a major issue with his car which meant he had significantly less power than Sebastian Vettel who was closing him down.
-Due to the narrow track Vettel was unable to pass meaning that Ricciardo won the race for Red Bull.
+In 2018 Daniel Ricciardo won the race despite having a major issue with his car which meant he had significantly less power than Sebastian Vettel who was closing him down.
+Due to the narrow track, Vettel was unable to pass meaning that Ricciardo won the race for Red Bull.

-McLaren has been the most successful constructor having won the race 15 times.
-The circuit is made up of 19 corners which create the 3.337 km long track which is one one of the most watched Formula 1 races of the year.
+McLaren have been the most successful constructor having won the race 15 times.
+The circuit is made up of 19 corners which create the 3.337 km long track which is one of the most-watched Formula 1 races of the year.

 The Monaco Grand Prix very much takes over the principality for the weekend and because of this things are slightly different to the normal race weekend.
-Practise sessions are run on the Thursday to allow the city to open it’s streets up for the Friday.
-It takes Six weeks for the circuit to be made and the disruption to local life is significant.
+Practise sessions are run on Thursday to allow the city to open it’s streets up for Friday.
+It takes six weeks for the circuit to be made and the disruption to local life is significant.

 Every driver wants to win the Monaco Grand Prix as a win here secures you as one of a few top drivers.
 Many of the drivers on the grid live in Monaco creating an extra incentive to want to perform well here.
 It looks set to continue to create history and is likely to remain on the calendar for as long as Formula 1 continues.